System Design Space

 40k-120k RPS

-Peak online-store pressure in recommendation and fraud scenarios.
+Peak load on the online store in recommendation and fraud scenarios.

-Requires batched entity fetch and efficient serialization contracts.
+Requires batched entity reads and efficient response serialization.

 Entity cardinality

-High cardinality impacts shard strategy and online index size.
+High cardinality affects sharding strategy and online-index size.

 Streaming ingress